 Your planning meeting will take place with an NDIA representative, such as a Local Area Coordinator (LAC) or an NDIA Planner.
 You may choose to meet at the planner’s office location or they can come to your house.
 In some cases, for example of you live in a rural or remote area, the planning meeting may take place over the phone.

 If you need special equipment to go about our daily life, such as a wheelchair or communication devices, how often do you use it and will it need updating in the next year?

 Are you happy with your current living arrangements or would you like to explore other options or is your situation likely to change in the near future.

 Short-term and long-term goals

 The NDIS aims to help you increase your independence and achieve what you want in life.
-Think about things you would like to achieve in the short-term and maybe a few years from now.
+Before going into your planning meeting with the LAC, have a think about what it is you would like to achieve in the short-term and maybe a few years from now.